DJ3-PM/roomie-frontend/README.md

 This is an application that allows you to:

-* Search the available rooms that exist in Medellin.
+* Search for available rooms that exist in Medellin.
-* Add the rooms you liked best to a list of favorites.
+* Save your favorite rooms to a list.
-* Contact the owner of the room you liked best so you can rent it.
+* Contact the owner of a room through WhatsApp or mail.
-* In case you want to rent, you can add photos and description of your room so they can contact you.
+* You can be a host yourself, as such, you can add photos and information of your room so people can find it.

 ## Screens